openMetadataInitiative/openMINDS_documentation/docs/shared/getting_started.rst

 | - **WebService** (focus: data and code defining a web service)

 .. note:: Note
-   Please be aware that early openMINDS versions (\≤ v2.0) only support a reduced list of research products.
+   Be aware that early openMINDS versions (\≤ v2.0) only support a reduced list of research products.

 *****************
 File Repositories